shbhrsaha/shbhrsaha.github.io/links.md

 ### DevOps

-- [Why I left Heroku, and notes on my new AWS setup](http://www.holovaty.com/writing/aws-notes/) -- Neither platform is the best option for everything, but this is one view neatly presented.
+- [Why I left Heroku, and notes on my new AWS setup](http://www.holovaty.com/writing/aws-notes/) -- Neither platform is a panacea, but this is one view neatly presented.

 ### Raspberry Pi